Your baby is not opening mouth wide/full enough before breastfeeding latch because you are not supporting him properly.

 Some vital breastfeeding latch tricks to apply while trying to get baby to latch wider

 - Apply the sandwich hold for a wide baby latch.

-The sandwich hold during breastfeeding is a latching technique where you use your hand to press/squeeze your breast to minimise its size.
-By doing that, you make it easy for your little baby to latch on breast, especially if you have a large breast.
+The sandwich hold during breastfeeding is a latching technique where you use your hand to press/squeeze your breast to minimize its size.
+By doing that, you make it easy for your little baby to latch onto the breast, especially if you have a large breast.

 - Be patient, especially in the first days after birth.
 The wider mouth opening may take several trials.
 So, latch and unlatch till you hit the widest mouth opening.

 Another tip on how to make baby open mouth wide for breastfeeding is to keep your baby’s head free to turn backward.
 You shouldn’t put pillow-blanket behind your baby’s head.

 - Also, don’t support his head with your hand.
 Only use two fingers under his ears “C shape.”

 Correct the shallow latch during breastfeeding by following the next latching trick